pscally1005/pscally1005.github.io/_posts/meatless/2023-05-26-spaghetti-squash.markdown

 - clam sauce
 - marinara
 - pesto
 Description: Here are 3 methods that I commonly use for making spaghetti squash - oven (my preferred), crockpot, or instant pot.
-Spaghetti squash is such a versatile vegetable, since it can either be seasoned however you want, or mixed with any of your favorite pasta sauces.
+Spaghetti squash is such a versatile vegetable, since it can either be seasoned however you want, or mixed with any of your favorite pasta sauces, such as <a href="pasta-sauce">Simple Pasta Sauce</a>, <a href="clam-sauce">Macro Friendly Clam Sauce</a>, <a href="evoo-pesto">Lightened Extra Virgin Olive Oil Pesto</a>, or <a href="bolognese">Dutch Oven Bolognese Sauce</a>
 Instructions:
 - <br><u>Crockpot</u><br>
 - Rinse squash, dry, prick with a fork, and cover and cook for 3-4 hours on low for a 4-5 pound squash.
 Be careful not to overcook, or it will be mush (been there before lol)<br><br>